HoldenLab/ring-fitting2/README.md

 # ring-fitting2
-Library for background subtraction and kymograph fitting for vertically immobilized cells
+Library for background subtraction and kymograph fitting for fluorescence microscopy of vertically immobilized bacteria

 batchAnalyseRing.m : USE THIS to run everything.
 Analyses one or more ring movies to background subtract and plot kymogrpaphs.
 See documentation in the file.